josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 ### Detailed back

 I did detail the background a little bit more, but there's still room for discovery left.
 It's not necessary to know every detail.
-But the following is inspired by the random rolls for backstory for character and the ship and from truths.
+But the following is inspired by the random rolls for backstory of the character and the ship, spiced with chose truths.

 - Member of the Courier guild.
 The job is to transfer information captured and encrypted on small devices called data cubes.
 - Swears his vows on a circular pendant made of black iron with an image of an augmented dolphin.
 It’s a sign of the Courier guild.
 It was a gift from a mentor.